-- (1) This section applies to the taking of samples for the purposes of this Act except to the extent that the Food Standards Code otherwise provides. - (2) Subject to subsections (3) and (4), an authorised officer who obtains a sample of food for the purposes of analysis must - divide the sample into 3 separate parts and mark and seal or fasten each part in the manner that its nature will permit; - leave one part with the proprietor of the food business or (b) any other person from whom the sample was obtained or a person appearing to be an employee or agent of that proprietor or other person; - submit one of the remaining parts for analysis; and (c) - retain the other remaining part for future comparison. - If the division of a sample for analysis into 3 separate parts in accordance with subsection (2) would in the opinion of the authorised officer - so affect or impair the composition or quality of the sample as to render the separate parts unsuitable for accurate analysis; - result in the separate parts being of an insufficient size (b) for accurate analysis; or sample was taken, the authorised officer may take, in accordance with this section, as many samples as the authorised officer considers necessary to enable an accurate analysis to be carried out and may deal with the sample or samples in the manner that is appropriate in the circumstances.
+- (1) This section applies to the taking of samples for the purposes of this Act except to the extent that the Food Standards Code otherwise provides. - (2) Subject to subsections (3) and (4), an authorised officer who obtains a sample of food for the purposes of analysis must - divide the sample into 3 separate parts and mark and seal or fasten each part in the manner that its nature will permit; - leave one part with the proprietor of the food business or (b) any other person from whom the sample was obtained or a person appearing to be an employee or agent of that proprietor or other person; - submit one of the remaining parts for analysis; and (c) - retain the other remaining part for future comparison. - If the division of a sample for analysis into 3 separate parts in accordance with subsection (2) would in the opinion of the authorised officer - so affect or impair the composition or quality of the sample as to render the separate parts unsuitable for accurate analysis; - (b) result in the separate parts being of an insufficient size for accurate analysis; or render the sample in any other way unsuitable for analysis, including a method of analysis prescribed by the regulations in relation to the food from which the sample was taken, the authorised officer may take, in accordance with this section, as many samples as the authorised officer considers necessary to enable an accurate analysis to be carried out and may deal with the sample or samples in the manner that is appropriate in the circumstances.